 1846 Jan 12 – A fire destroyed about 20 net shops and their contents of nets and ropes at the bottom of All Saints Street, the largest fire on the Stade on record.
 The fire was caused by fisherman William Adams, who had fallen asleep inside a net shop with a lighted pipe beside him.
 A fund raised enough money to replace the lost net shops, and there was enough excess to set up the ‘East Well’, a water tank along Rock-a-Nore Road.
 This harnessed a spring coming out of the cliff, which was the only clean free water supply on the east side of the Old Town, heavily used by fishermen.
 The Well exists today.

-1846 June 27 – The railways arrived in the Hastings area, with a public service beginning this day on the line just built by the London, Brighton and South Coast Railway, from Brighton through Lewes to a temporary station at Bulverhythe, just to the east of the Bull Inn.
+1846 June 27 – The railways arrived in the Hastings area, with a public service beginning this day on the line just built by the London, Brighton and South Coast Railway (LBSCR), from Brighton through Lewes to a temporary station at Bulverhythe, just to the east of the Bull Inn.
 There were big celebrations on the day, with bell-ringing and fireworks.
 A three-horse omnibus ran from here through St Leonards to Hastings.
-Work had begun at Bopeep on 3 January 1846 cutting the cliffs and filling the hollows at Bopeep, and the line was extended on 7 November 1846 to the new West Marina Station (demolished after closure in 1967), a few yards west of the Bopeep Inn.
+Work had begun at Bopeep on 3 January 1846 cutting the cliffs and filling the hollows at Bopeep, and the line was extended on 7 November 1846 to the new West Marina Station, a few yards west of the Bopeep Inn.
 The station was on the site of the demolished New England Bank pub, and was the nearest station to Hastings until the Hastings Station opened in 1851.
 It closed in 1967 and was itself demolished.
-The tunnels from here through to central St Leonards and Hastings had not then been built.
+The tunnels from here through to central St Leonards and Hastings had not been built in 1846.
 South Eastern Railways – a rival company to the LBSCR – was due to build the next line, from Bopeep through Rye to Ashford, and work started on the Bopeep-Warrior Square tunnel in August 1847, but stopped three months later, and did not resume until February 1849 (cf).

 1846 Oct 21 – The large Hastings fishing boat Albion was lost near the North Foreland, Kent, along with its crew of seven men and one boy.

-1847 May 29 – The St Leonards National School opened, replacing the 1834 school at the top of East Ascent.
+1847 May 29 – The new St Leonards National School opened, replacing the 1834 school at the top of East Ascent.

 1848 May – Teacher John Banks took over the mastership of Parker school and built new premises: Bleak House, at the southern end of Stonefield Road.
 This was a house with one large schoolroom, for 80 boys.
 This soon became the leading educational establishment in the town, and the birthplace of the Hastings Grammar School in 1880.